khalidm31415/khalidm31415/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
+- 💻 Currently working as a Backend Engineer at Pahamify.
-- 📝 I'm currently learning backend develompent with GO using Gin, GORM, and MySQL [here](https://github.com/khalidm31415/gin-twitter).
+- 📝 Learning backend develompent with GO using Gin, GORM, and MySQL [here](https://github.com/khalidm31415/gin-twitter).
 - 📝 Also learning data structures and algorithms on hackerrank: [hackerrank.com/khalidm31415](https://www.hackerrank.com/khalidm31415).
-- 💻 I'm currently working as a Backend Engineer at Pahamify.
 - 💻 I was an AI Engineer at Bahasa.ai, worked with text classifications, formalizations, and question answering models.
-We integrate our Python services using Flask and Kafka.
+Used Flask, Transformers, and Kafka.
 I've also used Typescript and Express.js to develop chatbots with clients.
 - 🎓 I was a math student at Universitas Indonesia, studied homomorphic encryption applications.